 Improve Drainage

-You can improve drainage in a variety of ways.
-The most common are to install French drains or gravel trenches to redirect water flow.
+The best solution is a permanent fix.
+The most common and effective solution is to install a french drain or gravel trenches to redirect water flow.
 These are highly effective and typically work for most homeowners.
-You can also create swales or berms to divert excess water away from the yard.

 Implementing Hardscape Features can also help.